How To Make A DIY Upcycled Drawstring Bag

 Recently, M said to me “I can’t wait until the day when the only butt I have to wipe is my own.” #aintthatright

 As parents, some parts of the job are truly lovely.
-Other parts are, well, “truly lovely” like the period when you spend years wiping other people’s butts.
+Other parts are, well, “truly lovely” like the period you spend years wiping other people’s butts.

 With two boys under four, we’re at the pinnacle of that really awesome stage.
 Although T’s in underwear all day, he’s yet to master the night-time potty training.
 And we still have the luxury of helping him clean up after going to the bathroom.
-J has expressed some curiousity but has yet to take the plunge, no pun intended.
+J has expressed some curiosity but has yet to take the plunge, no pun intended.

 I shared with you already about our recent trip to Los Angeles.
-While there, we spent time with two of my sisters, including a two and half year old niece who was flirting with potty training but still not fully on board.
+While there, we spent time with two of my sisters, including a two and half-year-old niece who was flirting with potty training but still not fully on board.

-After watching T use the bathroom several times throughout the day, her curiousity perked up.
+After watching T use the bathroom several times throughout the day, her curiosity perked up.
 The next morning, back at home, she woke up and told my sister (her mom) she had to go to the bathroom.
 All day, she continued and stayed dry.
 A few weeks later and she’s still on a roll.

 It seems a little encouragement from a cousin (or maybe competition considering the nature of both she and T) was the single trick that encouraged her to make the switch and want to use the toilet!

 Although the end of diapers may seem to the naive non-parent a path to freedom, it’s actually where the real fun begins.
 Instead of well-timed stops to change dirty diapers full of contained messes, bathroom stops become urgent.
 And if not perfectly timed, they’re a giant mess.
 No bathroom around right this minute?!
 Houston, we have a problem.